namoopsoo/namoopsoo.github.io/content/note/2026-09-06-how-to-enjoy.md

 - (3) the intrusive thoughts will try to invade. wave to them . no thanks. waste of energy.

 Marcus Aurelius talks of this in Meditations [3] so it is age old wisdom.
+Especially about not engaging with other people in your mind.
+No need to replay or ruminate on past events.
+Stick with IRL.

 ### Day of
 - (0) apply anti pressure against deck clearing impulses  .
 Oliver Burkeman in his Hours book describes this antipattern well [1]